 Checking Damaged Trees After a Storm

 Trees play a vital role in our surroundings, providing shade, shelter, and beauty.
 However, when battered by storms, they can become potential hazards.
-In the aftermath of a storm, it’s often overlooked to inspect trees for damage, but it becomes imperative for both personal safety and environmental well-being.
+In the aftermath of a storm, inspecting trees for damage is often overlooked, but it is imperative for both personal safety and environmental well-being.

-By understanding the importance of post-storm inspection, you can contribute to maintaining a safe and resilient environment while taking proactive measures to address the tree damage effectively.
+By understanding the importance of post-storm inspection, you can contribute to maintaining a safe and resilient environment while taking measures to address tree damage effectively.

 A common mistake that people make is to assume that if a tree didn’t fall during the storm, then it will continue to hold its ground.
 Unfortunately, this isn’t always the case.
 A tree can be damaged in a storm, weakening it, meaning it is at risk of falling or damaging your property in the future.
 So, what should you be looking for?